beneri98/IntegerToSwedishWords/README.md

 # IntegerToSwedishWords
-A converter to convert positive integers into swedish words.
+A javascript function that converts positive integers into swedish words.

 ### Example
 #### Input (integer): 11331